weaveworks/weave/site/plugin.md

 All cross-host coordination is handled by Weave Net's "mesh" communication, using gossipDNS and eventual consistency to avoid the need for constant communication and dependency on a central cluster store.

-###<a name="plugin-args"></a>Using other plugin command-line arguments
+###<a name="configuring"></a>Configuring the Plugin

-If you need to give additional arguments to the plugin independently, don't use `weave launch`, but instead run:
+The plugin accepts a number of configuration parameters.
+To supply these, instead of running `weave launch`, start the router and plugin separately with:

     $ weave launch-router [other peers]
-    $ weave launch-plugin [plugin arguments]
+    $ weave launch-plugin [plugin parameters]

-The plugin command-line arguments are:
+The plugin configuration parameters are:

  * `--log-level=debug|info|warning|error` --tells the plugin
    how much information to emit for debugging.